EGI-Federation/eosc-data-transfer/README.md

 When the API `GET /parser` is called to parse a DOI, all configured parsers will be tried, by calling the method `canParseDOI()`, until one is identified that can parse the DOI.
 If no parser can handle the DOI, the API fails.
-In case your implementation of the method `canParseDOI()` cannot determine if your parser can handle a DOI just from the URL, you can use the passed in `ParserHelper` to check if the URL redirects to the data repository you support.
+In case your implementation of the method `canParseDOI()` cannot determine if your parser can handle a DOI just from the URN, you can use the passed in `ParserHelper` to check if the URN redirects to the data repository you support.

 After a parser is identified, the methods `init()` and `parseDOI()` are called in order.